Updated on 20 May 2021.

-For the first time in 2019, the women’s domestic racing calendar was divided up into a circuit series and a road series.
-There is no separate circuit series in 2020, however..
-Furthermore, the overall women’s calendar is reduced from eleven races in 2019 – eight road races and three circuit series races – to an amalgamated series of seven races incorporating six road races and one crit.
+In 2020, no separate circuit series had been planned and, furthermore, the overall women’s calendar had been reduced from eleven races in 2019 – eight road races and three circuit series races – to an amalgamated series of seven races incorporating six road races and one crit.

-It is the only series of races in the UK that will feature all of Britain’s top domestic Continental and elite-level teams.
-The winners – at individual and team level – can therefore stake a claim to be the best road racing performers in the country.
-Individual races like the Lincoln Grand Prix are also nationally-revered races in their own right.
+It is the only series of races in the UK that will feature Britain’s top domestic Continental and elite-level teams.
+The winners – at the individual, team, and now under-23, levels – can therefore stake a claim to be the best road racing performers in the country.
+Furthermore, individual races like the Rapha Lincoln Grand Prix are also nationally-revered races in their own right.

 There has been a national women’s road race series since at least 1981, when it was called the Jo Bruton Trophy (h/t William Fotheringham).
 Previous winners include Sophie Wright, Lizzy Banks, Nicola Juniper (who won it from 2014 to 2016), Hannah Barnes, Dame Sarah Storey, Joanna Rowsell and Lisa Brambani.
-Rebecca Durrell of the the Brother UK – Tifosi p/b OnForm won last year’s individual series, with her team the resounding winners of the team classification.
+Rebecca Durrell of Brother UK – Tifosi p/b OnForm won 2019’s individual series, with her team the resounding winners of the team classification.